A World of Fresh Ideas

 Our faculty, staff and students are passionate about protecting waters and the environment through scientific research and practical policy.

 You’ll gain real-world experience through internships, research opportunities and class-based community outreach projects.

 Our doors literally open up to Lake Michigan, and our faculty teach you on the beaches, atop our rivers and beneath the waves.

 You’ll build your skills and networks through career development coursework and mentorships in one of the global economy’s fastest-growing sectors.

 Ships, Tools and Tech

-You can’t be a proper water scientist without the proper equipment, which is why we’ve invested so much in the fleet and equipment you’ll be using.
+To become a proper water scientist, you need to train on proper equipment, which is why we’ve invested so much in the fleet and equipment you’ll be using.